Corby: Politics

+From 1894 until 1939 Corby was a parish in Kettering Rural District, in 1939 Corby became an urban district, on 1 April 1974 the urban district and parish were abolished and Corby became an unparished area in Corby non-metropolitan district.

-The Corby constituency contains parts of traditionally Conservative East Northamptonshire that balance the traditionally Labour town of Corby, leading to a marginal constituency that has gone to the party forming the UK Government at every general election since the creation of the constituency in 1983.
-At the 2005 general election, Labour won Corby with a majority of just over 1,000 votes.
-At the 2010 general election, the sitting Labour MP Phil Hope lost the seat to writer Louise Bagshawe, the Conservative Party candidate, who became Louise Mensch after her marriage the following year.
+The town of Corby is entirely within the Corby and East Northamptonshire Westminster constituency.
+This contains parts of traditionally Conservative East Northamptonshire that balance the traditionally Labour town of Corby, leading to a marginal constituency that has gone to the party forming the UK Government at every general election since the creation of the constituency in 1983.

+From 1983 to 1997 the seat was narrowly held for the Conservatives by William Powell.
+Phil Hope then won the seat for Labour and held it until 2010 when he lost to the writer Louise Bagshawe, the Conservative Party candidate, who became Louise Mensch after her marriage the following year.

 In 2012, Mensch resigned as an MP and the resulting by-election was won by Labour's Andy Sawford with a majority of 7,791 votes over the Conservatives.
 UKIP finished in third place whilst the Liberal Democrats finished in fourth place, losing their deposit.
 The by-election was of national and international media interest due to the constituency being a marginal seat.
 During the wait for the results announcement, "Corby" briefly trended worldwide on Twitter.

-The Conservatives took back the Corby constituency from Labour in 2015, with Conservative Tom Pursglove defeating Labour's Andy Sawford by a majority of 2,412 votes.

-In local politics, the now abolished Corby Borough Council was controlled by the Labour Party since 1979.
-In 2015, the council had 24 Labour representatives and 5 Conservatives.

-On 8 December 2014, Northamptonshire Police began an investigation into financial dealings by Corby Borough Council.
-In July 2013, Conservative councillors Rob McKellar and David Sims handed the "suspicious" findings of an audit report to the police to see if a crime had been committed.
-The audit report examined four major projects, including the Corby Cube, the cost of which went from £35m to £47m.